heraldgo/herald/README.md

 * Router
 * Job

+The core logic for herald is simple.
+The routers define when (trigger, selector) and how (executor) to execute certain jobs.
+When a specific trigger is actived, then the selector will check whether it is OK to execute subsequent jobs.

 Herald does not provide implementation for trigger, selector and executor.
-They should be provided in your application.
+They are defined as interfaces and should be provided in your application.
 [Herald Daemon](https://github.com/heraldgo/heraldd) has already defined some useful components.

-### Trigger

-`exe_done` is a predefined trigger which will be activated when an execution is done.
-The result of the executor is used as `triggerParam`, which could be passed to selector and executor.

-### Selector
-### Executor

 ## Installation